pillowpilot/15puzzle/README.md

 Trying to solve the 15 puzzle by a simple distance-based heuristics.

 # Heuristic
-Its based on the sum over the manhattan distane between every number.
+It's based on the sum over the manhattan distace between every number.